Pranav016/WordNook/README.md

 ```
 <br/>

-* Run this command on your terminal/ bash to start the Mongo server on port 27017(default).
+* Testing : Run this command on your terminal/ bash to start the Mongo server on port 27017(default).
+You need to change the url to 'mongodb://localhost:27017/dbname';

 ```
 mongod
 ```